PGDip Physician Associate Studies / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-For entry in the academic year beginning September 2017, the tuition fees are as follows:
+For the 2018 entry, the tuition fees are as follows:

 UK/EU students (per annum): £9,000